wows-stats/wows-stats/README.md

   * Click on `Save`.
 If everything goes through, the installation page will becomes an blank page.

 # Usage
-1. Run `run.bat` to start the app.
+1. Run `run.bat` to start the app on your browser.
+Or run `run_chrome.bat` for only Google Chrome or Vivaldi with independent window mode (without menu bar and so on).
 Or run `run_nocapture.bat` to start the app without capture functionality.
 2. You should see a web page open on `http://localhost:8080`, make sure only one web page to that address is open at all time.

 # Need cooperations